elsampsa/valkka-examples/docs/lesson_3.rst

 .. include:: snippets/lesson_3_a.py_

-So, all nice simple from the API.
+So, all nice and simple with the API.

 However, here it is important to understand what's going on "under-the-hood".
 Similar to AVThread, OpenGLThread manages a stack of YUV bitmap frames.
 These are pre-reserved on the GPU (for details, see the *OpenGLFrameFifo* class in the cpp documentation).